 Hello World.
 You've found yourself on the "about" page for Dharma Dailey.
 I study how people get information in times of crisis.
 I work in the emCOMP lab under my PhD advisor Kate Starbird.
 I have a MS in Human Centered Design & Engineering from the University of Washington and am a PhD candidate in the same department.
 I have a BS in Interdisciplinary Studies from SUNY Empire State College.
 When I'm not doing research, I like spending time with family, gardening, making things and singing improv music.
 Feel free to drop a line to firstname.lastname@example.org.

 Peer-Reviewed Conference Papers

 Dailey, D. and Starbird, K. 2017.
 Social Media Seamsters: Stitching Platforms & Audiences into Local Crisis Infrastructure.
-To be presented at the ACM 2017 Conference on Computer Supported Cooperative Work (CSCW 2017).
+ACM 2017 Conference on Computer Supported Cooperative Work (CSCW 2017).
 Honorable Mention Award.